Menu

 • Tafamidis (Vyndaqel), oral, 61 mg per day.

 • Acoramidis (Beyonttra), orally, 356 mg 2x 2 tablets per day.
-Not yet available in Belgium in May 2025.
-This is expected by the end of 2025.
+Available in Belgium from January 1, 2026.

 • To be requested by a cardiologist.

-• Conditions:
+• Criteria:

 Possible specific side effects